manjusaka077/sp2015.11-731/hw4/README.md

 The current version takes about 1 hour to train the whole dataset for 1 iteration.

+# Updates
+## Achieve Baseline(05/06/2015)
+In `rerank_dict.py` I abandon matrices and use dictionary to store weights and feature vectors.
+It significantly improves the speed.
+Now doing 2 iterations uses about 5 minutes.
+After trying out some values for the alpha and gamma, I choose 0.001 for alpha and 0.1 for gamma.

 # Original
 There are three Python programs here (`-h` for usage):